Streamerbot/docs/streamerbot/2.guide/8.settings/quotes.md

 ---
-title: Settings
-description: Configure additional settings in Streamer.bot
----

-## Quotes
+title: Quotes
-Streamer.bot has a built in quote system.
+description: Streamer.bot has a built in quote system.
 It allows to add, display and delete quotes.
 Adding a quote automatically assigns an ID and saves a timestamp, the quoting user, the platform as well as the current category (like "Just Chatting").
+---

-### Setup
+## Setup
 In order to use the built in quote system, navigate to `Settings -> Quotes` and check `Enabled`.

 ![Quote Settings](assets/quotes_6.png)